Charlotte Paul

 Charlotte Entrican Paul (born 1948) is a New Zealand doctor, epidemiologist and emeritus professor at the University of Otago.

 Early life and education

 Paul was born in 1948, the second daughter of publishers Janet and Blackwood Paul and sister of the artist Joanna Paul.
 She completed her PhD at the University of Otago in 1992.

-Career
+Academic career

 Paul became an associate professor in the Department of Preventive and Social Medicine at the University of Otago in 1993.
 She is an emeritus professor in the same department.
 Her fields of research have included HIV/Aids, women's cancers, screening, contraception and epidemiology.
 She directed the Aids Epidemiology Group for 20 years, monitoring HIV/Aids in New Zealand.